mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Design templates as partials

-To make use of Turbo streams, one must design view templates as partials that can be rendered individually.
+To make use of Turbo streams, you must design view templates as partials that can be rendered individually.
 If you want to stream changes to beers, such as append new beer rows to a list of beers, then beer row should be a partial.

 Let's now make the Beers index page ready for streaming.